mludvik2/data-analytics-sql-project/Supporting_document.md

 **2. Answer to question 2**

+**How much milk (liters) and bread (kilograms) can a person buy with the average wage comparing the first available year vs. the last available year?**

-in year 2006 you could buy 2 772,37liters of milk
+* in year 2006 you could buy 2 772,37 liters of milk

-in year 20018  you could buy 2862,5 liters of milk
+* in year 20018  you could buy 2862,5 liters of milk

-in year 2006 you could buy 2482,5 kg??? of bread
+* in year 2006 you could buy 2482,5kg of bread

-in year 2018 you could buy 2340,40 kg??? of bread
+* in year 2018 you could buy 2340,4kg of bread

-you could buy 90.13 liters more of milk

-you could buy 142.11 kg??? less of bread....if in pieces or kg???
+According to the data difference, you can buy *90.13 liters more of milk* and you can buy *142.11 kg less of bread*.

+**3. Answer to question 3**